 Classic PR work far ahead of social media

-Despite all the claims about the importance of social media, PR agencies’ clients primarily want traditional media work.
+Despite all the claims about the importance of social media, PR agencies’ clients primarily want traditional press work.
 The agencies state that 34.4 percent of the fee revenue is generated by classic media work, but only 7.1 percent for social media and digital relations.
 On the client side, 18.4 percent of the budget is invested in traditional media work and 4.5 percent in social media.
 The next largest item for the agencies is “Strategic consulting, concepts, analyses” with 18.7 percent.
 For customers, the next two largest budget items are in events (17.8%) and print publications (16.3%).
-The sectors with the highest fee income are information technology (14.4%), services (10.1%) and health (9.1%).
+The sectors with the highest fee income are information technology (14.4%), services (10.1%) and health care (9.1%).